TEA CEREMONY

-Tea ceremony — called “chanoyu” or “chado” in Japanese — is at once an art form, a spiritual discipline, a way to socialize, and a window into Japanese culture.
+The traditional Japanese tea ceremony (chanoyu, or chado) is an art form, a spiritual discipline, a way to socialize, and a window into Japanese culture.
 Practiced for more than 450 years, this unique way of sharing tea has spread around the world.

-Tea ceremonies at Shofuso are led by members from the Chado Urasenke Tankokai Philadelphia Association, headquartered in Kyoto, Japan.
-Public demonstrations are narrated to provide context to guests.
+Tea ceremonies at the Shofuso Japanese Cultural Center are frequently led by members from the Chado Urasenke Tankokai Philadelphia Association, headquartered in Kyoto, Japan.
+Ceremonies are also led on special occasions by practitioners from Omotesenke Domonkai Eastern Region USA.

 Hosts wear traditional kimono, and will serve one or two guests of honor as part of the demonstration.
 Attendees will get an up-close view of the ceremony, and will receive a traditional seasonal sweet and a bowl of matcha (powdered green tea).